autarch/blog.urth.org/content/posts/2022-03-28-yet-another-github-profile-generator.md

 I used [the `graphql_client` crate](https://lib.rs/crates/graphql_client) to
 make these requests.
 At first, I used its macros to generate code at compile time from my queries.
 But the huge downside of this is that it doesn't play very nicely with code completion.
-The generate structs are quite complex, and the only way for me to know what fields they contained was to use [`cargo-expand`](https://github.com/dtolnay/cargo-expand).
+The generated structs are quite complex, and the only way for me to find out what fields they contained was to use [`cargo-expand`](https://github.com/dtolnay/cargo-expand).
 But that didn't help with code completion.